History of Sierra Leone: 1600–1787

 During the 17th century the Temne ethnolinguistic group was expanding.
 Around 1600, a Mani still ruled the Loko kingdom (the area north of Port Loko Creek) and another ruled the upper part of the south shore of the Freetown estuary.
-The north shore of the estuary was under a Bullom king, and the area just east of Freetown on the peninsula was held by a non-Mani with a European name, Dom Phillip de Leon (who may have been a subordinate to his Mani neighbour).
+The north shore of the estuary was under a Ballom king, and the area just east of Freetown on the peninsula was held by a non-Mani with a European name, Dom Phillip de Leon (who may have been a subordinate to his Mani neighbour).
 By the mid-17th century this situation had changed: Temne, not Bullom was spoken on the south shore, and ships stopping for water and firewood had to pay customs to the Temne king of Bureh who lived at Bagos town on the point between the Rokel River and Port Loko Creek.
 (The king may have considered himself a Mani—to this day, Temne chiefs have Mani-derived titles—but his people were Temne.
 The Bureh king in place in 1690 was called Bai Tura, Bai being a Mani form.)
 The Temne had thus expanded in a wedge toward the sea at Freetown, and now separated the Bulom to the north from the Mani and other Mande-speakers to the south and east.

 In this period there are several reports of women occupying high positions.
 The king of the south shore used to leave one of his wives to rule when he was absent, and in the Sherbro there were female chiefs.
 In the early 18th century, a Bulom named Seniora Maria had her own town near Cape Sierra Leone.

 During the 17th century, Muslim Fula from the Upper Niger and Senegal rivers moved into an area called Fouta Djallon (or Futa Jalon) in the mountainous region north of present-day Sierra Leone.
 They were to have an important impact on the peoples of Sierra Leone because they increased trade and also produced secondary population movements into Sierra Leone.
 Though the Muslim Fula first cohabited peaceably with the peoples already at Fouta Djallon, around 1725 they embarked on a war of domination, forcing the migration of many Susu, Yalunka, and non-Muslim Fula.